F-103, Mon. - Fri. 9am-5pm | Lounge Open: 10am-4:45pm | (609) 626-3611 | firstname.lastname@example.org

 Student Success Services:Mentoring program for students who are struggling academically.
 Coordinator can link students with LGBTQIA+ faculty and allies, if requested.

 Counseling Services- Licensed therapists can provide emotional support during a crisis and are trained in working with LGBTQIA+ issues, including transitioning.
 Please make an appointment at 609-652-4722 or in J-204.

-Teaching, Advocacy and Coaching for Student Success Program: The TACS program helps provide students and their families a resource when experiencing a difficult time such as, a death in the family, extended leaves, etc. This case management program can reach out to your professors and will work with you on a plan for a successful return.
+Care and Community Standards: The CARE program helps provide students and their families a resource when experiencing a difficult time such as, a death in the family, extended leaves, etc. This case management program can reach out to your professors and will work with you on a plan for a successful return.

 A Whole New Closet: In the process of transitioning FTM or MTF?
 Want to try new fashion ideas and fabrics but not spend a lot of money?
 The WGSC is pleased to provide transitioning students funds to purchase up to two complete outfits at local area thrift shops (up to a $50 value).
 For more information and/or to sign up for the program, come to the WGSC lounge and ask to speak with a peer educator or the WGSC Director.